 Punishments in the Roman Empire were severe and tended to be terminal.
 Imprisonment was simply a means of holding the accused until those in power had decided the offender's fate.
 From what is known, it would appear that most places of confinement were simply cages.
 There are also recorded accounts of quarries (deep holes used for mining/excavating stone) used to hold offenders (Gramsci, 1996).
-One place of confinement in Rome that was well known was the Mamertine Prison, which was actually a sprawling system of underground tunnels and dungeons built under the sewer system of Rome sometime around 64 BCE.
+One place of confinement in Rome that was well known was the Mamertine Prison, which was actually a sprawling system of underground tunnels and dungeons built under the sewer system of Rome sometime around 64 B.C.
 This was where the Christian apostles Paul and Peter were incarcerated (Gramsci, 1996).

-Rome and other societies during this period considered convicted offenders to have the legal status of a slave, and they were treated as if they were essentially dead to society.
-In this "civil death," the offender's property would be excised by the government and the marriage (if any) between the offender and his or her spouse was declared void, providing the status of widow to the spouse.
+Rome and other societies during this period condemned convicted offenders to slavery, and they were treated as if they were essentially dead to society.
+In this "civil death," the offender's property would be excised by the government and the marriage (if any) between the offender and their spouse was declared void, providing the status of widow to the spouse.